threefoldtecharchive/vdc-solutions-charts/charts/matic/README.md

 ### Inputs

+Specify each parameter using the --set key=value[,key=value] argument to helm install.
+For example,

 #### Input for sentry node

 * Node Name (which will serve as the subdomain and it can be converted to an FQDN from the chatflow itself)